oliverscheer/github-action-samples/README.md

 ### 1. Generate better outputs in logs

 Some bash scripts can generate a lot of valuable output, or a loooooong list to scroll down to find the right information.
+During some projects I learnt some helpful tricks, that I want to share here with you.

 ```yaml
 steps: